Cincinnati Children's Blog

 • If they know how long their current doctor will continue to see them

-• If they have thought about where they will go for their adult medical care, once they graduate from the pediatric setting
+• If they have thought about where they will go for their adult medical care once they graduate from the pediatric setting

 • Health insurance and what benefits are covered under their plan

-Healthcare transition builds self-esteem, resilience and self-advocacy.
+Taking on the responsibility of one’s own healthcare builds self-esteem, resilience and self-advocacy.
 It’s a big deal, but with the right preparation, it will go smoothly.
 Our message for parents and teens is to think ahead and get ready.
 Talk to one another and to current doctors and other healthcare providers about it now, so that when the time comes, there will be no surprises.

 Editor’s Note: Erica Koe-Krompecher, LISW-S, LICDC-CS, OCPC, CCTSW, also contributed to this blog post.
 She is a social worker in the Division of Adolescent Medicine and Teen Health at Cincinnati Children’s.